Viral Photo Shows Donald Trump At Super Bowl Party With Founder Of Florida Spa Where Robert Kraft Was Busted

 Donald Trump has been largely quiet on the arrest of friend Robert Kraft for allegedly visiting a Florida spa that was a front for prostitution, but now a viral photo of Trump and the spa’s original owner has thrust the president in the middle of the controversy.

 On Friday, the Miami Herald published the picture showing Trump at a Super Bowl watch party at his Mar-a-Lago resort, smiling alongside 45-year-old Li Yang.
-As the report noted, Yang is a “self-made entrepreneur from China” who founded a chain of Asian day spas in Southern Florida that are now under investigation as a front for human trafficking and prostitution.
+As the report noted, Yang is a “self-made entrepreneur from China” who founded a chain of Asian day spas in southern Florida that are now under investigation as a front for human trafficking and prostitution.

 “Nineteen days after Trump and Yang posed together while rooting for the Patriots, authorities would charge Kraft with soliciting prostitution at a spa in Jupiter that Yang had founded more than a decade earlier,” the report noted.

-The report noted that Yang had since sold the spa where Robert Kraft was arrested, and the business owner was not charged in the sex trafficking sting that led to dozens of arrests and the closure of 10 different Asian spas in Southern Florida.
-But the report added that the spa was long known as a front for prostitution, and Yang’s family still owns several other spas in Southern Florida that are discussed online as “one of the best places in West Palm Beach” to receive sexual services in exchange for money, the report noted.
+The report noted that Yang had since sold the spa where Robert Kraft was arrested, and the business owner was not charged in the sex trafficking sting that led to dozens of arrests and the closure of 10 different Asian spas in southern Florida.
+But the report added that the spa was long known as a front for prostitution, and Yang’s family still owns several other spas in southern Florida that are discussed online as “one of the best places in West Palm Beach” to receive sexual services in exchange for money, the report noted.

 Trump watched the Super Bowl with the founder of the spa where Patriots owner Robert Kraft was busted in prostitution sting, the @MiamiHerald reports.